LoukasPerdikis/Medical_Data/README.md

 The APACHE framework measurements and scoring system proved to be extremely useful during machine learning model development in this project, comprising of almost the entire group of features used.

+The benefit of taking a data approach with a problem like this is that statistical and broader data analyses should be able to provide insights as to how each of the aforementioned factors affect each other and the patient as a whole, which is why a comprehensive understanding of the dataset was the next important step in this project.

 # Data Understanding

 The most important tool for understanding the data that was used in this project was the medical data key dataset.
 The data dictionary provides information on how each of the data columns in the patient dataset should be interpreted and what they represent.
-This was hugely beneficial for someone without formal medical training as it gave an overview of each potential feature column without the need for extensive reasearch, thus saving quite a bit of time in the completion of this project.
+This was hugely beneficial for someone without formal medical training as it gave an overview of each potential feature column without the need for extensive research, thus saving quite a bit of time in the completion of this project.

 The data was comprised of 186 columns, fragmented into overarching categories.
 These categories were: